 Abadis Forest – Dust: An Elysian Tail

-One of my biggest regrets in recent past that just surfaced a few weeks ago was my insane tardiness to the Dust: An Elysian Tail party.
+One of my biggest regrets in the recent past that just surfaced a few weeks ago was my insane tardiness to the Dust: An Elysian Tail party.
 It is a fantastic game even by today’s standards, and has a truly epic soundtrack.

 Gormott Province (Lower Level) – Xenoblade Chronicles 2